 Wastewater treatment plants with sewage systems and pumping stations have been built to treat wastewater from urban and built-up areas throughout Sweden.
-According to Statistics Sweden (2020), more than 8.8 million people in Sweden had access to municipal wastewater treatment in 2018.
+According to Statistics Sweden (2022), more than 9 million people in Sweden had access to municipal wastewater treatment in 2019.
 The situation is changing constantly as new housing areas are connected and smaller treatment plants are replaced with pumping stations that transfer sewage to larger treatment plants.
 As a result, there is a reduction of the number of treatment plants over time.

 In Sweden, the total sewage system length in 2017 exceeded 100,000 km (Lundin et al., 2017).
-In separate or so-called duplicate sewage systems, stormwater and sewage are collected in separate pipes.
-In this case, stormwater does not enter the wastewater treatment plant, which means that the stormwater doesn't get "more than necessary" polluted.
+In separated or so-called duplicate sewage systems, stormwater and sewage are collected in separate pipes.
+In this case, stormwater does not enter the sewage system and wastewater treatment plant, which means that the stormwater doesn't get "more than necessary" polluted.
 However, there is a high frequency of leakage of stormwater into the sewage systems.
 In combined sewage systems, stormwater is discharged to the treatment plants using the same pipes as sewage.
 Combined sewage systems are found mainly in older urban areas and were constructed until the mid-20th century.
 Combined sewage systems account for around 13 percent of the sewage system in Sweden (SWWA, 2016).
-Sewage systems were included as part of a technology inventory of municipal wastewater treatment plants with an input load of 2,000 population equivalents or more.
-This work was carried out by the organization Swedish Environmental Emission Data (SMED) in 2017, on behalf of the Swedish EPA (Olshammar and Persson, 2018).
-In this inventory, 305 treatment plants of a total of 453 contacted responded to questions relating to sewage systems.
-These had a total pipe length of 42,952 km, with duplicate systems being the most common.

 Besides domestic and industrial wastewater, stormwater and other waters enter the wastewater treatment plant through leakages in the sewage systems.
 The leakage occurs in both municipal sewage systems and private pipes connecting to municipal systems.
 The amount of stormwater and other waters fed into the treatment plant varies depending on the sewage system and the wastewater treatment plant.
-Stormwater and other waters contribute to a dilution of the contaminated wastewater, which may cause overflows (diluted wastewater is released to the recipient untreated or without having undergone full treatment).
+Stormwater and other waters contribute to a dilution of the contaminated wastewater and at the same time increase the amount of wastewater, which may cause for example overflows on sewage systems or at treatment plants in cases of heavy precipitation.
 This also result in a reduction of the effect of the purification process provided by the wastewater treatment plant due to a lower water temperature, a shorter hydraulic retention time and dilution.
-Furthermore, the purification processes in the treatment plants are not made to purify the water from the kind of pollutants that are found in stormwater.
-As a result, stormwater discharged into combined sewage systems, besides causing overflows and impairing the purification process at wastewater treatment plants, also affect the quality of the sludge separated at the wastewater treatment plants.